 Source (Analyzed by) Serenity

-Value Investing 101 provides a list of standard preloads that can be quickly applied to the Advanced Graham Screener.
+Value Investing 101 provides a list of standard preloads that can be quickly applied to Serenity's Graham stock screeners.

 The Advanced Graham Screener can also be used to compare all Graham Ratings — and other data — for any set of stocks of your choice, as shown below.